Submission Guidelines

 • Please provide captions for all figures, images, and artwork.

-• Figures/illustrations/graphs /photos should be fit A4 paper size with margins of 2.54 cm (25.4mm ) at top, bottom, right and left.
+• Figures/illustrations/graphs /photos should fit A4 paper size with margins of 2.54 cm (25.4mm ) at top, bottom, right and left.

-• Sizing of graphs/illustrations/photos etc, should be less than 18 cm (180mm) wide and 23 cm in height (230mm) .
+• Sizing of graphs/illustrations/photos, etc., should be less than 18 cm (180mm) wide and 23 cm in height (230mm).

 • Text graphics may be embedded in the text at the appropriate position.

 • Photographs should be of high quality (300 dpi) with sharp details and contrasts.
 The publication cost of colour photographs will be charged separately at the prevailing market rates.
-Small figures should be grouped to fill a page and full-page figures should be larger than 26 x 36 cm.
+Small figures should be grouped to fill a page, and full-page figures should be larger than 26 x 36 cm.

-• Cite all Figures/ Photos/or Illustrations in the manuscript text as Figure1, Figure 2 and so on.
+• Cite all Figures/ Photos/or Illustrations in the manuscript text as Figure 1, Figure 2 and so on.

 Math formulae

 • Submit math equations as editable text, not as images.
+Equations should be typeset in equation format and cited in the text as Eq.
+1, etc.

 • Present variables in italics.